 The U.S. Food and Drug Administration, or FDA, has not approved any therapy for Parkinson's disease psychosis.
-Physicians may attempt to address this disorder initially by decreasing the dose of the dopamine replacement drugs, which are administered to patients to manage the motoric symptoms of Parkinson's disease.
-However, this approach is generally not effective in alleviating psychotic symptoms in most patients and is often associated with the significant worsening of motor function in these patients.
-Despite substantial limitations, currently marketed antipsychotic drugs, including Seroquel, also may be used offlabel to treat patients with Parkinson's disease psychosis.
-Because antipsychotic drugs block dopamine receptors, which may counteract the dopamine therapy used to manage the motoric symptoms of Parkinson's disease, these drugs are generally not well tolerated by patients with Parkinson's disease at doses required to achieve antipsychotic effects.
-Current antipsychotic drugs also are associated with a number of side effects, which can be especially problematic for elderly patients with Parkinson's disease.
+Physicians may attempt to address this disorder initially by decreasing the dose of the dopamine replacement drugs, which are administered to manage the motoric symptoms of Parkinson's disease.
+However, this approach is generally not effective in alleviating psychotic symptoms in most patients and is often associated with a significant worsening of motor function in these patients.
+Despite substantial limitations, currently marketed antipsychotic drugs, including Seroquel, also may be used off-label to treat patients with Parkinson's disease psychosis.
+Because antipsychotic drugs block dopamine receptors, and thereby may counteract the dopamine therapy used to manage the motoric symptoms of Parkinson's disease, these drugs are generally not well tolerated by patients with Parkinson's disease.
+Current antipsychotic drugs also are associated with a number of side effects, which can be problematic for elderly patients with Parkinson's disease.
 In addition, antipsychotic drugs have a black box warning for use in elderly patients with dementia-related psychosis due to increased mortality and morbidity.

-One antipsychotic therapy that has demonstrated efficacy in reducing psychosis in patients with Parkinson's disease without further impairing motor function is low-dose treatment with the generic drug clozapine.
-Our studies suggest that this unique clinical utility of clozapine arises from its potent blocking of a key serotonin receptor, a protein that responds to the neurotransmitter serotonin, known as the 5-HT2A receptor.
-The use of low-dose clozapine has been approved in Europe for the treatment of psychotic disorders in Parkinson's disease.
-However, patients being treated with clozapine require frequent blood monitoring because clozapine is associated with the occurrence of a rare blood disorder.
-Currently, there is a large unmet medical need for new therapies that will effectively treat psychosis in patients with Parkinson's disease without impairing motor function.
+The only current antipsychotic drug that has demonstrated efficacy in reducing psychosis in patients with Parkinson's disease without further impairing motor function is low-dose treatment with the generic drug clozapine.
+Studies suggest that this unique clinical utility of clozapine arises from its potent blocking of a key serotonin receptor, a protein that responds to the neurotransmitter serotonin, known as the 5-HT2A receptor.
+The use of low-dose clozapine has been approved in Europe, but not in the United States, for the treatment of psychotic disorders in Parkinson's disease.
+However, patients being treated with clozapine require frequent blood monitoring because clozapine treatment is associated with the occurrence of a rare blood disorder.
+Currently, there is a large unmet medical need for new therapies that will effectively treat psychosis in patients with Parkinson's disease without unwanted side effects, including impairment of motor function.